Easy Gluten-Free Bread Recipe

 - Now, add the flour and optional ingredients (if desired) on top, but do not mix into the wet ingredients already in the basket.

-- Select the gluten-free setting on your bread machine if you have one or set the loaf size to large and bake for 2 hours and 35 minutes.
+- Select the gluten-free setting on your bread machine (if it has such a setting) or set the loaf size to large and bake for 2 hours and 35 minutes.

 - After baking, remove from the bread machine, remove the dough hook, and allow to cool for 30 minutes on a cooling rack.